parsimoni-labs/hacksat-starter/README.md

 HTTP client implementation.
 Examples in the `mirage` and `unikraft` directories show how to do this.

+The exact binaries for the unikernel that provides these capabilities along some information about the stack used, can be found in [this directory](./onboard-software/service-provider).

 ### Ping

 - **Endpoint:** `GET /ping`